3a1b2c3/seeingSpace/README.md

 ## Data-Driven Computational Imaging
 ### Image-based rendering: Plenoptic function and cameras, light fields
 #### Photogrammetry
 Photogrammetry is the science and technology of obtaining reliable information about physical objects and the environment through the process of recording, measuring and interpreting photographic images and patterns of electromagnetic radiant imagery and other phenomena.
-It predates digital photography.
+First mentioned in 1867 it predates digital photography significantly.
 A 3D visualization can be created by georeferencing the aerial photos and LiDAR data in the same reference frame, orthorectifying the aerial photos, and then draping the orthorectified images on top of the LiDAR grid.
 It is also possible to create digital terrain models and thus 3D visualisations using pairs (or multiples) of aerial photographs or satellite (e.g. SPOT satellite imagery).

 #### Plenoptic function
 The **rendering equation** describes physical light transport for a single camera or the human vision.

 <img src="https://user-images.githubusercontent.com/74843139/134788604-b920d1c9-bb65-408a-9eb1-eab3ea1d4408.png" width=300>
-*Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*
+<small>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</small>

 <img src="https://user-images.githubusercontent.com/74843139/134789211-04ab96e8-04e5-4571-8437-8907bd98e58b.png" width=300>

 <img src="https://user-images.githubusercontent.com/74843139/134788646-69861df7-4656-449e-adb4-210c8e0307ff.png" width=300>
-*Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*
+<small>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</small>

 While it is a useful model for graphics some problems are easier to understand with an integration of the model.
 Inspired by insect eyes or camera arrays the **plenoptic function** generalizes this idea:

 <img src="https://user-images.githubusercontent.com/74843139/134789523-accc48f7-988b-472f-8fbb-2dc7524a295a.png" width=450>
-*Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*
+<small>Source: Rendering for Data Driven Computational Imaging, Tristan Swedish</small>

 <img src="https://user-images.githubusercontent.com/74843139/134788591-e65ba01b-3dda-407b-9f91-712af9f224e8.png" width=450>
 *Source: Rendering for Data Driven Computational Imaging, Tristan Swedish*